Kush05Bhardwaj/Artistry-Redesign/frontend/README.md

 ## 📝 License

-This project is part of the Artistry-V2 interior design platform.
+This project is part of the Artistry interior design platform.

 ---